Idukki

 Tagging discipline

-One tactical win: always ask ambassadors to tag the specific product in their post, not just the brand account.
-This enables shoppable tagging and creates a direct measurement link between their content and revenue.
-Combined with proper rights collection and FTC disclosure, the ambassador programme becomes a defensible compounding asset.
+One small habit pays off more than it should: ask ambassadors to tag the specific product, not just the brand account.
+That unlocks shoppable tagging and draws a clean line from their content to revenue.
+Pair it with proper rights collection and FTC disclosure, and the programme turns into a compounding asset you can actually defend.

 Median PDP CVR lift